kaltura/media-framework/nginx-live-module/README.md

 - 403 - A channel with the specified `id` exists and is currently blocked (a channel is blocked while its state is being read from storage)
 - 409 - A channel with the specified `id` already exists (only when the `upsert` setting it not enabled on the API)
 - 415 - Request body is not a valid JSON object, required fields are missing (`id` / `preset`), invalid `segment_duration` value etc.
+- 502 - A request to read one of the channel files failed with an unexpected error, for example, invalid status code
+- 503 - A file that was read from storage contained invalid data
+- 504 - Timeout while reading a file from storage

 ### GET /channels/{channel_id}